Proposal Review and Approval Process

 Approval and Review Process if UNI is a Subrecipient on a Grant or Contract

 When UNI PI/PDs collaborate with external partners, UNI is most likely a subrecipient in another institution's or organization’s project.
 UNI’s portion of the proposed project and budget are treated as proposals to an external sponsor.
 Subrecipient proposal must go through the standard proposal review and approval prior to submission of UNI’s final materials to the lead organization.
 In such cases, the “submission date” for the internal review process is the date UNI materials are due to the lead organization.

 After RSP approval, PreAward staff will prepare a standard subcontract proposal endorsement letter authorizing the lead organization to include UNI in their proposal.

 Special Considerations for Collaborative Proposals When UNI is the Lead Applicant

-When UNI is the lead applicant of a collaborative proposal where one or more institutions or organizations will receive subaward funds, UNI PI/PDs must obtain an indication of approval to participate in the proposal and project from each organization’s Authorized Organizational Representative (AOR) or a designee, often in the Office of Sponsored Programs or a like office.
+When UNI is the lead applicant of a collaborative proposal where one or more institutions or organizations will receive subaward funds, UNI PI/PDs must obtain an indication of approval to participate in the proposal and project from each organization’s Authorized Organizational Representative (AOR) or a designee, an office such a sponsored programs office or research office.
 The approval may come as a signed letter of endorsement and should include a measure of the organization’s staff time and effort, and the amount of any subaward funds.
-An endorsement letter template is available on the RSP website: www.uni.edu/rsp/forms-documents.
+An endorsement letter template is available.